RUDisCOOL/DE_Project/README.md

 1. **MySQL Host URL:** You can type `docker` if you're using Docker, otherwise leave it blank to default to `localhost`.
 2. **MySQL Password:** This is required and cannot be left blank.
-3. **Database Name:** You can leave it blank to use the default `yourdatabase`.
+3. **Database Name:** You can leave it blank to use the default `project`.

-The script will create the `.env` and `database-docker.env` files with the appropriate values.
+The script will create the `.env` and `database-docker.env` files with the appropriate variable with their values.

 #### Step 5: Run the Project